yashkhopkar/Web-Development-Tools-and-Methods/Final Project/Readme.txt

 2) Install MongoDB Driver in in Visual Studio 2017 as follows:
 	a.
 Navigate to Tools >> NuGet Package Manager >> Package Manager Console.
-	   Select ìBlazorWithMongo.Sharedî from Default project drop-down and run the following command,
+	   Select ‚ÄúBlazorWithMongo.Shared‚Äù from Default project drop-down and run the following command,

 		 Install-Package MongoDB.Driver